nespinoza/lcogtDD/README.md

    For example, if `datafolder = myfolder`, then the data for `20160416` is expected to be under `myfolder/raw/20160416/`).

+2. Select the dates between which you want to check data.
+If, for example, you want to download reduced data from LCOGT between 2016-04-01 and 2016-04-21, then simply do:

+               python download_data.py -sdate 2016-04-01 -edate 2016-04-21

-2. Select the dates between which you want to check data and fill them in the `download_data.py` code.
-The only required input here is the starting date; if the ending date is `None`, then the current date will be used and data will be downloaded from the starting date to today for the given proposal.
+   The only required input here is the starting date; if the ending date is not given, it will be assumed you want all the data from the starting date to the current date, where "current date" is the current date in your computer.
+In other words, running :

+               python download_data.py -sdate 2016-04-01

-3. Run the `download_data.py` code.
-This will download and save data from the starting date to the end date.
+   will download all the data from 2016-04-01 to the current day.